psychopy/workshops/source/3days/day2/pavlovia.rst

 Let's get some practice using pavlovia.org!

-1. in your breakout room make a group for you to share something.
+1. try forking a task you like (hint: those in the 'demos' group can be useful)
-2. try forking a task you like (hint: those in the 'demos' group can be useful)
+2. try searching that project from your local psychopy
-3. try searching that project from your local psychopy
+3. make a small edit
-4. make a small edit
+4. upload and see if the change shows on gitlab!
-5. upload and see if the change shows on gitlab!
+5. add someone else in your breakout room as a team member

 NB. don't forget to give stars to the projects you like! this could help future researchers picking tasks!